 For those only in town for a few extra days, a tour is a great way to get a taste of the local culture and explore specific interests.
 If you’re a foodie, opt for Carmel Food Tours.
 The tour operator, Carmel’s first and only food-oriented tour operator, has tours specializing in both breakfast and “classic” restaurants around the area that are oft-recommended and beloved by locals, such as Anton & Michel and Casanova Restaurant.

 If experiencing the local wine is on your travel bucket list, Monterey Guided Wine Tours is a must.
 Experience the beauty of the peninsula while you sip varietals customized to your (and your group’s) tastes.
 Tours visit vineyards in Monterey, Carmel-by-the-Sea, Carmel Valley and Salinas Valley, depending on the package you choose, and can include a vineyard picnic lunch, a ride in a luxury vehicle and barrel samplings.
-Similarly, Cane & Spur offers tours of Carmel Valley and the Santa Lucia Highlands.
+Similarly, Behind the Scenes offers tours along the River Road Wine Trail in the Salinas Valley.
 There’s also the Monterey Wine Trolley as another option for oenophiles.
 The trolleys (“Glory” and “Mona Lisa”) wind their way through Carmel Valley and include lunch at Roux Restaurant.